ConnorDonegan/geostan/paper.md

   - The Approximate Profile Likelihood (APLE) estimator for measuring spatial autocorrelation [@li_2007]
   - Effective sample size (ESS) calculation [@griffith_2005]

-These tools are provided for exploratory analysis, but not for detection of clusters so p-values are not provided.
+These tools are provided for exploratory analysis, but not for detection of clusters.
+For this and other reasons, p-values are not provided.
 Graphics are created with **ggplot2** [@wickham_2016].

 **geostan** also provides a convenience function for obtaining a quick visual summary of a variable (see \autoref{fig:sp_diag}).
 When a fitted model is provided, the `sp_diag` function returns graphical diagnostics for model residuals.